Ipswich Street line: 60

-When the Chestnut Hill streetcar service was discontinued in November 1932, replacement buses operated between Chestnut Hill and Brookline Village.
-The mid-1933 changes added a Brookline Village– route on Brookline Avenue; it was through-routed with the Chestnut Hill route around 1934.
+When the Chestnut Hill streetcar service was discontinued effective November 26, 1932, replacement buses operated between Chestnut Hill and Brookline Village.
+The March 20, 1933 changes added a Brookline Village– route on Brookline Avenue; it was soon through-routed with the Chestnut Hill route.
+A rush-hour short turn service operating between Kenmore Square and Boylston Street was added in mid-1933.
 When Cypress Street service via the Huntington Avenue line ended on June 10, 1934, a Cypress Street–Kenmore route was added.
 A loop on High Street, Highland Road, Jamaica Road, Pond Avenue, and Chestnut Street was added in 1935.
+The Boylston Street short turn was modified to run on Jersey Street by 1936; it was discontinued by 1942.
 In 1941, the Cypress Street route was assigned number 58, and the Chestnut Hill route became number 60.
 The loop of the Cypress Street was cut in 1942, but resumed postwar.

 The Riverside Line opened in July 1959, and the bus routes were realigned to connect with it.
 Some route 60 trips had their inbound terminal cut back to Brookline Hills station, and all Cypress Street trips were cut to Brookline Hills as route 60A.
 A new route 58 operated between Brookline Village and Kenmore.
 Residents objected to buses looping on narrow streets in Brookline Hills; the routes were changed to terminate at Brookline Village by September 1960.
-The MTA discontinued free transfers on October 28, 1961, with many routes extended or through-routes to avoid double fares.
+The MTA discontinued free transfers on October 28, 1961, with many routes extended or through-routed to avoid double fares.
 The Chestnut Hill and Cypress Street routes were re-extended to Kenmore Square, with the Cypress Street route renumbered back to 58.

 The two routes were combined as route 60 in September 1969; buses ran on Chestnut Street and High Street except at rush hour, when route 60A ran on the former route 58 alignment.
 Route 60A was discontinued in December 1985 (thus ending service on the Cypress Street loop), with route 60 operating via Cypress and High at all times.
 In December 2006, the outer terminal was extended slightly to the Chestnut Hill Mall.
 The MBTA continues to operate the route as 60 Chestnut Hill–Kenmore station.
 The 2018–19 review found that the route was largely sound, but suffered from poor reliability and inconsistent scheduled headways.
 A short curtailment of the outer end to a stop at the new Chestnut Hill Square development was recommended, which would allow for increased frequency.
 The MBTA ultimately did not shorten the route in order to keep service to the mall, though the new stop was to be pursued.

 The May 2022 draft network plan called for route 60 to be extended to Newton Centre via Langely Road, with increased frequency.
 The November 2022 draft network plan called for route 60 to maintain its existing routing.